elyas-code/JSSearchEngine/README.md

 # JSSearchEngine
-JS Search Engine is a search engine made using JS!no PHP,MySQL and other server
+JS Search Engine is a search engine made using JS! no PHP,MySQL and other server or DataBase thing